Summary: in this tutorial, you will learn how to use the SQL LIKE

 as a regular character.

-To do that, you need to explicitly specify an escape character after the ESCAPE
+To do that, you can explicitly specify an escape character after the ESCAPE

 clause: